Mike2081/Mike2081/README.md

 - 🌱 I’m currently learning **Postgresql**

-- 👨‍💻 You can view/demo all my project sites here:<a href="https://michaeldoho.netlify.app/">click me</a>
+- 👨‍💻 You can view/demo all my project sites here: <a href="https://michaeldoho.netlify.app/">https://michaeldoho.netlify.app</a>

 - 📫 How to reach me? <a href="mailto:michaeldoho@hotmail.com">click me</a>